SantiMusarra/gif-app/README.md

 # GifApp
- This app display gifs taken from Giphy by calling the [Giphy REST Api](https://developers.giphy.com/docs/api#quick-start-guide) .
-This webapp let's you explore, search and mark as favorite the gifs that you like.
+ This WebApp displays gifs from Giphy by using the [Giphy REST Api](https://developers.giphy.com/docs/api#quick-start-guide) .
+This WebApp let's you explore, search and mark as favorite the gifs that you like.

 # Dependencies
 This app requires bootstrap 4.x and bootstrap-icon 1.5.0 for a better looking and responsive UI.